 The depth to water varies from 52 feet in the Rawa of Mailsi to 13 feet in the Hithar Chenab Circles.
 It is a factor of greater importance in both the capital and working cost of the well than the statistics of matured areas indicate.
 In all circles, it is rare for the supply of water to fail, a fact to which the district owes its immunity from acute scarcity even in exceptionally bad years.

-6. The table below gives the statistics for agricultural stock at settle-Magricultural stock.
-Agricultural stock at settle-Magricultural stock.
-1913-14 and 1919-20:--
+6. The table below gives the statistics for agricultural stock at settlement and at the enumerations of 1913-14 and 1919-20 :--